E3SM-Project/zstash/docs/html/_sources/usage.rst.txt

 To verify that your files were uploaded on HPSS successfully, go to a **new, empty directory** and run: ::

-   $ zstash check --hpss=<path to HPSS> [files]
+   $ zstash check --hpss=<path to HPSS> [--workers=<num of processes>] [files]

 where

 * ``--hpss=<path to HPSS>`` specifies the destination path on the HPSS file system.
+* ``--workers=<num of processes>`` an optional argument which specifies the number of processes to use, resulting in checking being done in parallel.
+  **Using a high number will result in slow downloads for each of the tars since your bandwidth is limited.**
+  **User discretion is advised.**
 * ``[files]`` is a list of files to check (standard wildcards supported).

   * Leave empty to check all the files.
+  * List of files with support for wildcards.
+Please note that any expression containing **wildcards should be enclosed in double quotes ("...")** to avoid shell substitution.
-  * You can pass the name of a specific tar archive to check all files within that tar archive.
+  * Names of specific tar archives to check all files within these tar archives.

 ``zstash check`` will download the tar archives to the local disk cache (under the `zstash/` subdirectory) and verify the md5 checksum against the checksum